بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Fourth: The difference between staying for an hour among enemies and vermin and among your most beloved friends and elders for years.
 Mâlik Al-Mulk calls you to abandon that hour of pleasure so that you may have perfect comfort and satisfaction in the company of your beloved ones in those years.
 So answer Allah’s call before you are sent to Him fettered.”
 Al-Mathnawi Al-Nuri (178)

-This means man came to this ‘âlam to be perfected by means of ‘ilm and du'â.
-Everything is tied to ‘ilm regarding the essence and disposition.
-And the foundation, source, nûr and rûh of all true ‘ilm is Ma’rifatullah, and its fundamental foundation is îmân in Allah.
+It means that man came to this ‘âlam to be perfected by means of ‘ilm and du'â.
+Everything is tied to ‘ilm regarding their essence and disposition, and the foundation, source, nûr and rûh of all true ‘ilm is ma’rifatullah, and its fundamental foundation is îmân in Allah.

 The Twenty-Third Word - Fourth Point